istevens/stam_confirmation_bias/article.rst

 lessen it.

-Although confirmation bias may seem entrenched in our brains, there are instances where we unknowingly reduce its impact.
+Although confirmation bias may seem entrenched in our brains, there are times where we unknowingly reduce its impact.
 If we feel we may be punished for less-than-perfect decisions, our desire for approval can help lessen bias.
 "Punishment" could mean a loss of money, a loss of status, or a cost for bad decisions.
 Punitive measures are not often available, however.
 In those